NathanKr/next.js-auth0-playground/README.md

 <li>
 <h3>Add Login to Your Application</h3>

-A user can now log in to your application by visiting the /api/auth/login route provided by the SDK.
-Add a link to your login route.
+<p>A user can now log in to your application by visiting the /api/auth/login route provided by the SDK.
+Add a link to your login route</p>
+<p>Notice that we get email\password and gmail authentication out of the box</p>

 ```html
 <Link href="/api/auth/login">Login</Link>